sheharyarmonnoo/NLP_DATA_SCRUBBER/README.md

 [[{"LOWER": "amazon"},{"IS_DIGIT": True}], [{"LOWER": "starbucks"},{"IS_DIGIT": True}], [{"LOWER": "apple"},{"IS_DIGIT": True}] ]

 #### Example usage
-"I bought a coffee from Starbucks 123456 and an iPhone from Apple 654321"
+"I bought a coffee from Starbucks on 13th Street and an iPhone from Apple down at Yale and Harvard"

 Output: ['Starbucks', 'Apple']